Don Le: Career

 In 2008, he co-founded the production company Northern Five Entertainment and produced the original pilot episodes for the action web series The Resistance with director Adrian Picardi and producer Eric Ro.
 Under Northern Five, Le worked as associate producer for the music video "Makeup Smeared Eyes" for the band Automatic Love Letter.

 In 2009, he produced a music video for a song called "A Soldier Never Dies", a track dedicated to fallen marine Anthony Hector Vargas.
-Currently, Le is focused on a new production company specializing in videography and photography for film, TV, commercials, and music videos.
+Currently, Le is focused on a new production company specializing in videography and photography for film, TV, commercials and music videos.
 He also recently started a wedding production company called Bliss Imagery that focuses on traditional and photojournalistic videography and photography for engaged/soon-to-be wedded couples.

-Le's video work on Neuromarketing was featured on CNN's The Screening Room (the intro was co-directed by Le and nationally televised), Wired.com, and Mental Floss.com.
+Le's video work on Neuromarketing was featured on CNN's The Screening Room (the intro was co-directed by Le and nationally televised), Wired and Mental Floss.

-In 2010, under the Teddy Zee Productions banner, Le directed and produced a series of charity PSA videos alongside Teddy Zee, Adrian Zaw, George Wang, and APEX founder Stephen Liu.
+In 2010, under the Teddy Zee Productions banner, Le directed and produced a series of charity PSA videos alongside Teddy Zee, Adrian Zaw, George Wang and APEX founder Stephen Liu.
 The charity ended up in the top 20 out of 100 charities competing for the top prize and ended up creating awareness for sexual assault and domestic violence.
-In September 2010, he produced videos for the first-ever AAPI Rock the Vote 2010 campaign with Teddy Zee, George Wang, and Adrian Zaw.
+In September 2010, he produced videos for the first-ever AAPI Rock the Vote 2010 campaign with Teddy Zee, George Wang and Adrian Zaw.

 The project released January 10, 2011.
-"3 Minutes" received nationwide coverage from the official Star Wars site, Entertainment Weekly, Wired.com, Gizmodo, and Seventeen Magazine.
+3 Minutes received nationwide coverage from the official Star Wars site, Entertainment Weekly, Wired, Gizmodo and Seventeen.